BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 Heres what ray dalio said in a recent article:

+**Grey out to 50% and type text as read from paper in my hand.

 > I should clarify what I said about its supply.
 Although Bitcoin is limited in supply, digital currencies are not limited in supply because new ones have come along and will continue to come along to compete with the supply of Bitcoin-like assets.
 Competition should, and competition will, play a role in determining Bitcoin and other cryptocurrency prices.
 In fact I assume that better ones will come along and displace this one because that is the way the evolution of everything works—i.e., new ways of doing things and new things always have and always will replace old ways of doing things and old things.
 Since the way Bitcoin works is fixed, it won’t be able to evolve and I presume that a better alternative will be invented and pass it by.

+Competitivly bitcoin has fallen behind the pack with its only saving grace being **its brand recognition.**
 **Room zooms off to the lower third to reveal a shining bitcoin, the read off in a fun angelic voice each of the reasons bitcoin sails.
 Memes on stonks raising to the opper third**

-Competitivly bitcoin has fallen behind the pack with its only saving grace being **its brand recognition.**

 > Rising inflation and the potential for even more stimulus continues to push people to safe-haven assets.
 > Increased adoption from payment applications like PayPal will give far more people easy access to cryptocurrency.